maociao/looker-portal/README.md

 4. **Database Connection Issues**:
    - Ensure you have the correct permissions for Firestore
    - Verify that the database exists in the specified region
+   - Check that your environment variables include `GOOGLE_CLOUD_PROJECT` and `FIRESTORE_DATABASE_ID`
+   - For local development, verify you're authenticated with `gcloud auth application-default login`
+   - If using a custom database ID, make sure it matches exactly what you created in the console

 ### Debugging